Out-of-bag prediction balls for random forests in metric spaces: Introduction

 \section{Introduction}

 As the complexity of data structures increases, traditional statistical methods that rely on vector space properties face significant limitations.
 Specialized methods have been developed for specific data types, including functional data \citep{Li2022}, directional data \citep{Mardia1999}, compositional data \citep{Aitchison1986}, shape data \citep{Dryden2016}, and covariance matrices \citep{Dryden2009}.
-Random variables from these complex data types are studied by \citep{Marron2021} under the terminology of random objects.
+Random variables from these complex data types are studied by \cite{Marron2021} under the terminology of random objects.
 A framework that has gained momentum in recent years is to consider random objects as elements in general metric spaces.
 While exploiting the structure of specific spaces can enhance the flexibility and tractability of statistical modeling, the generality of metric space analysis offers an unparalleled versatile framework that bypasses the need for algebraic structure or local Euclideanity, relying solely on the existence of a distance function.

 Key statistical concepts must be adapted to metric spaces. \citet{Frechet1948} generalized the mean through square distance minimization.
 Extensions of regression models for non-Euclidean data have primarily focused on responses defined in Riemannian manifolds \citep[e.g.,][]{Fletcher2013, Hyunwoo2014}.
 A foundational nonparametric regression estimator for metric output is the Nadaraya--Watson estimator, which uses local-constant weights determined by a kernel function and a bandwidth parameter.
 The Nadaraya--Watson estimator was extended by \cite{Hein2009} to the case when both the response and the predictors are random objects using a (generalized) Fréchet mean.
 Building on the notion of Fréchet mean, \citet{Petersen2019} introduced Fréchet regression, generalizing the standard Euclidean regression to random objects by estimating the conditional Fréchet mean.
-Under this setting, in ibid, global Fréchet regression was proposed as a parametric model that generalizes linear least squares regression for predictors in $\R^p$ and a metric response.
-Also in ibid, local Fréchet regression was introduced as a nonparametric approach that generalizes local linear estimation for random object responses with Euclidean predictors.
+In the same work, global Fréchet regression was proposed as a parametric model that generalizes linear least squares regression for predictors in $\R^p$ and a metric response, alongside local Fréchet regression as a nonparametric generalization of local linear estimation for random object responses with Euclidean predictors.